manashpratim/Decoding-the-Style-and-Bias-of-Song-Lyrics/README.md

 human biases quite accurately.
 This work can be extended further by investigating music genre-specific style and biases.

 # References
-[1] MP Barman, A Awekar and S Kothari "Decoding the Style and Bias of Song Lyrics"- arXiv preprint arXiv:1901.05227, 2019.
+[1] MP Barman, A Awekar and S Kothari "Decoding the Style and Bias of Song Lyrics".
+In Proceedings of the 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR'19).

 [2] T. Bertin-Mahieux, D. P. Ellis, B. Whitman, and P. Lamere.
 2011.
 The million song Dataset.
 In Proceedings of the 12th International Conference on Music Information Retrieval (ISMIR 2011).